xchem/fragalysis-api/README.md

 ### Enforced rules :scroll:

 - The pdb file shall not be greater than 5MB.
-- The pdb filename shall not contain non English language ascii characters and shall be between 4 and 20 characters in length.
+- The pdb filename shall only contain non ASCII characters (e.g. Unicode characters such as é or ü). and shall be between 4 and 20 characters in length.
 - Each pdb file for alignment shall contain the same number of chains.
 - All pdb files to be aligned must be in the same directory.